ubports/autopilot/docs/faq/faq.rst

 ===============================================

 Ideally you should adopt and utilize the latest version of autopilot.
-If your testcase requires you to utilize an older version of autopilot for reasons other than :ref:`porting`, please `file a bug <https://bugs.launchpad.net/autopilot/+filebug>`_ and let the development team know about your issue.
+If your testcase requires you to utilize an older version of autopilot for reasons other than :ref:`porting/porting`, please `file a bug <https://bugs.launchpad.net/autopilot/+filebug>`_ and let the development team know about your issue.

 Q. Should I write my tests in python2 or python3?
 =================================================